Waxing Crescent on

 Lunation 170 / 1123

-The Moon is 1 day young.
-Earth's natural satellite is moving from the beginning to the first part of current synodic month.
+The Moon is 1 day young and navigating from the beginning to the first part of the current synodic month.
 This is lunation 170 of Meeus index or 1123 from Brown series.

 Synodic month length 29.51 days